fallen-icarus/cardano-loans/README.md

 ##### Ask Initiation
 Minting a valid `Ask` token requires all of the following to be true:

-1. The `MintAskToken` redeemer must be used.
+1. The `MintAskBeacon` redeemer must be used.
-2. One and only one token with the token name 'Ask' is minted by the minting policy in the transaction.
+2. Only tokens with the token name 'Ask' can be minted by the minting policy in the transaction.
-3. The `Ask` token must be minted to an address using the dApp's validator script as the payment credential.
+3. The `Ask` tokens must be minted to an address using the dApp's validator script as the payment credential.
-4. The `Ask` token must be minted to an address using the staking pubkey that was supplied with the `MintAskToken` redeemer as the staking credential.
+4. The `Ask` tokens must be minted to an address using the credential that was supplied with the `MintAskBeacon` redeemer as the staking credential.
-5. The `Ask` token must be stored with a valid inline `AskDatum`:
+5. The `Ask` tokens must be stored with a valid inline `AskDatum`:
     - `loanBeaconSym` == beaconPolicyId
-    - `borrowerId` == borrower's staking pubkey hash as a token name
+    - `borrowerId` == borrower's credential as a token name
     - `loanPrinciple` > 0
     - `loanTerm` > 0
     - `collateral` list must not be empty
-6. The receiving staking pubkey must sign the transaction.
+6. The `Ask` tokens must be stored individually.

-- The beacon policy forces the receiving address to use a pubkey for the staking credential.
+6. The receiving staking credential must signal approval.

 - The borrower is able to use multiple assets as collateral for a given loan.
 Whatever assets *can* (but not necessarily *need* to) be used must appear in the `collateral` list.
-- The signature requirement ensures no one but the borrower can open a loan under the same borrowerID.
+- The approval signal requirement ensures no one but the borrower can open a loan under the same borrowerID.

 ##### Closing an Ask
 If the borrower changes their mind about the loan they are asking for, they may close their Ask accordingly:

-1. The `CloseAsk` redeemer must be used for the loan validator and the `BurnBeaconToken` redeemer must be used for the minting policy.
+1. The `CloseAsk` redeemer must be used for the loan validator and the `BurnBeacons` redeemer must be used for the minting policy.
 2. The datum attached to the UTxO must be an `AskDatum`.
-If it isn't, then this UTxO cannot possibly be an Ask since real Asks have both an `AskDatum` and an Ask token.
+If it isn't, then this UTxO cannot possibly be an Ask since real Asks have both an `AskDatum` and an `Ask` token.
 3. The staking credential must signal approval.
     - pubkey must sign
-    - staking script must be executed (this is in case the wrong address is accidentally configured)
+    - staking script must be executed
-4. All Ask Tokens among the transaction inputs must be burned.
+4. All `Ask` tokens among the transaction inputs must be burned.

 Here it is not necessary to check for the presence of an Ask token; the address owner gets custody of both valid Ask UTxOs and misconfigured Ask UTxOs.
-If a UTxO has an `AskDatum` but is missing an Ask token, the address owner can spend the UTxO by way of the staking credential.
+If a UTxO has an `AskDatum` but is missing an `Ask` token, the address owner can spend the UTxO by way of the staking credential.
 If a UTxO has an `AskDatum` and an Ask token, the address owner still has custody and can spend the UTxO in the same way.
-In either case, the staking credential must approve, so there is no need to check for the Ask token.
+In either case, the staking credential must approve, so there is no need to check for the `Ask` token.

 This redeemer can be used to prevent accidental locking of any misconfigured UTxOs that have an `AskDatum`.
-This is why the redeemer checks for both a staking pubkey and a staking script (the latter is if the address is configured without a staking pubkey).

 #### 2. Offer Phase
 Prospective lenders initiate the Offer Phase by minting an `Offer` token and storing it in the target borrower's address with the desired offer terms.